nurzhanzhanuzak/eventsourcing/docs/topics/introduction.rst

 **Notifications and projections** — reliable propagation of application events with pull-based notifications allows the application state to be projected accurately into replicas, indexes, view models, and other applications.
-Supports materialized views and CQRS.
+Supports materialised views and CQRS.

 **Event-driven systems** — reliable event processing.
 Event-driven systems can be defined independently of particular persistence infrastructure and mode of